mzand111/MZBase/README.md

 Contains:

   -A helper to transfer description attributes of entity classes to extended properties (MS_Description) of related table/column of databse for any ef core DbContext.
 This changes could be used by any third party tool like Redgate SqlDoc to generate Database documentation.
+(Based on the code provided by Mohamood Dehghan here: https://stackoverflow.com/questions/10080601/how-to-add-description-to-columns-in-entity-framework-4-3-code-first-using-migra)